-WAARI is an interdisciplinary artist whose practice explores the deep interconnections between land, language, and body.
-Guided by strong cultural ties, he is a proud descendant of the Waanyi and Kalkutungu peoples of so-called Australia, and the Ngāti Mutunga, Ngāti Manu, and Te Ātiawa iwi of Taranaki, Aotearoa (so-called New Zealand).
-WAARI’s work weaves together these ancestral bloodlines, grounded in the lived experience of being Blak in places shaped by ongoing colonial presence.
-Drawing from both Indigenous worlds, his practice is a space for exploring identity, resistance, and cultural continuance.
-He has created across many lands including Wurundjeri Woi-wurrung Country (Naarm), Gimuy Walubara Yidi (Cairns), Kalkutungu Country (Cloncurry, Mount Isa), and Arrernte Country (Alice Springs).
+WAARI is an interdisciplinary artist whose practice moves between land, language, and body.
+He is a proud descendant of the Waanyi and Kalkutungu peoples of so-called Australia, and of the Ngāti Mutunga, Ngāti Manu, and Te Ātiawa iwi of Taranaki, Aotearoa (so-called New Zealand).
+His work braids these ancestral bloodlines and speaks to the lived experience of being Blak within places shaped by ongoing colonial presence.
+Drawing from both Indigenous worlds, he creates spaces of identity, resistance, and cultural continuance through contemporary visual art, sound and story-making.
+Printmaking is central to WAARI’s practice.
+Through carving wood and lino, he works with the rhythm of ink and paper, honouring teachings passed down through generations.
+It is a space for him to acknowledge memory and build (re)connection.
+WAARI has developed works across many lands, including Wurundjeri Woi-wurrung Country (Naarm/Melbourne), Gimuy Walubara Yidinji Country (Cairns), Kalkutungu Country (Cloncurry and Mount Isa), and Arrernte Country (Alice Springs).

 SHOWS